wader/fq/doc/usage.md

   "www.discogs.com": 14
 }

-# shows how serialization functions can be used on any string, how to transform values and output som other format
+# shows how serialization functions can be used on any string, how to transform values and output some other format
 # read and decode zip file and start an interactive REPL
 $ fq  -i . <(curl -sL https://github.com/stefangabos/world_countries/archive/master.zip)
 # select from interesting xml file